 The Bible says in Luke 13:23-24, “Then said one unto him, Lord,

 are there few that be saved?
-And he said unto them, Strive to enter in at the
+And he said unto them, Strive

-straight gate: for many I say unto you, will seek to enter in, and shall not be
+to enter in at the straight gate: for many I say unto you, will seek to enter

-able.”
+in, and shall not be able.”
 This man asked Jesus a very important question.
-It relates to the
+It relates

-born into the world, how many shall be saved?
-In response the first thing that
+people born into the world, how many shall be saved?
+How many will go to heaven

-Jesus said was to make sure that you are saved.
-Whether many are saved or few,
+that you are saved.
+Whether many are saved or few, you must make sure that you

-you must make sure that you are among the children of God when God comes to
+are among the children of God when God comes to take you out of the world.

-Jesus used a very strong word when He emphasized to us to make
+Jesus used a very strong word when He emphasized to us to make sure we are saved.
+He said, “Strive to enter in at the

-is the Greek word from which we get the word agonize.
-It means to struggle, to
+straight gate.”
+The word strive is the Greek word from which we get the word

-fight for, to have the right kind of anxiety that motivates one to get up and do
+agonize.
+It means to struggle, to fight for, to have the right kind of anxiety

-something.
-According to Jesus, there is something to desire and to seek after
+something to desire and to seek after that is of great importance: your own

-that is of great importance: your own salvation.
-How sad it will be for some to
+salvation.
+How sad it will be for some to find one day that they could have

-find one day that they could have been saved, if only they had desired it.
-The
+been saved, if only they had desired it.
+The human will and the human

-human will and the human motivation have a great deal to do with who will be
+motivation have a great deal to do with who will be saved.
+You must have that

 Jesus did make it clear that there will be many who will not be